 This figure with the head tilted back on an elegantly refined long neck does not have a flat stomach, but appears to be pregnant.

-The first and third of these figures are masterfully executed sculptures which have been identified as the work of an artist known as the Goulandris Master.
+Two of these figures are masterfully crafted sculptures that have been identified as the work of an artist known as the Goulandris Master.
 As with The Stargazer, all we can do is speculate on the creative and spiritual forces that created a beautiful, mystical figure that gives them a striking resemblance to today’s modern art.
 These figures represent the human body in its most pure and essential shape.

-In more recent time, artists such as Picasso, Matisse and Moore respected and collected Cycladic art as models of how one can create emotionally charged yet highly abstracted forms.
+In more recent times, artists such as Picasso, Matisse, and Moore respected and collected Cycladic art as models of how one can create emotionally charged yet highly abstracted forms.

 - Title: Cycladic Figures

 - Dimensions 17.2 x 6.5 x 6.3 cm (6 3/4 x 2 1/2 x 2 7/16 in)

 - Statue of Asklepios